mnr/writing-wip/dimensions_living_book/goodbyeToDimensions.md

 "Thanks, but that's just not possible," I said.

 "Don't worry," my dad responded to my mom.
-"When you die, I'll just back up a dumpster and throw everything away.
-You don't have to worry about the burden on your children."
+"When you die, I'll just back up a dumpster and throw everything away."

 My father never hit my mother or abused her in any way.
 But this time, I don't know why he didn't reach over and just slap her.
-From her expression, his comments was just as painful.
+From her expression, his comments were just as painful.

 My father was tossing out more than art and furniture.
 My mother had carefully bestowed meaning onto each item.
 Like an urn filled with the cremated ashes of a beloved relative, each dish and each chair contained the echo of a precious person, place, or thing.
 We could point to any item and she would relate the story of a picnic with a special friend, or the time she went to visit her favorite aunt's house and had a special cookie with tea.

 Throwing out the broken rocking chair would end the physical existence of Grandma Dietze.
 The painting of *Christina's World* hung above the dry sink was the last gift from a now-deceased friend.
 The tin pie cabinet was rescued from her mother-in-law's back porch in Cook, Nebraska before the family house was sold.
 These objects were the last evidence any of this had happened.

-Leaving was the equivalent of backing a dumpster up to the front door of Dimensions Living.
+For us, today, leaving was the equivalent of backing a dumpster up to the front door of Dimensions Living.
 All the marbles, figurines, medallions, agates, walkers, and jewelry that remind me of the residents would be at risk.
 Every day, one of those trinkets might disappear, along with the memory of that resident.

 I don't know if Ray's baseball cap will go missing.
 I don't know if he will be here when I get back.
 It makes leaving here all the more difficult.
 I've unwittingly made a second life and I can't have both this life in Stevens Point, Wisconsin and my other life in Portland, Oregon.